 Collaborative BI or Collaborative Business Intelligence enables business users to query, report and apply advanced Collaborative analytics; though it is known fact that each of the above has their own limitations and often it is difficult to uncover information on cause and the impact of business problems and the corrective actions that could be taken.
 In this scenario, very often multiple users working collaboratively can fill in data gaps, raise new considerations and make collective judgments and decisions with Collaborative BI or Collaborative Business Intelligence.

-Collaborative BI, as it exists presently is designed around the premise that facilitates business users to collect, share the information necessary and contribute to discussion from anywhere and anytime for their everyday decision-making, while at the same time Collaborative Business Intelligence will prevent duplicate work and by allowing colleagues to draw on each other’s strengths.
+Collaborative BI, as it exists presently is designed around the premise that facilitates business users to collect, share the information necessary and contribute to the discussion from anywhere and anytime for their everyday decision-making, while at the same time Collaborative Business Intelligence will prevent duplicate work and by allowing colleagues to draw on each other’s strengths.

 According to BI industry thought leader, Wayne Eckerson, Collaborative BI or Collaborative Business Intelligence is now moving from a niche-nice-to-have capability to an industry-defining component of leading BI solutions: “Most people don’t make decisions in a vacuum; they share ideas, options, and perspectives with others.
 Nor do they analyze data in a vacuum, at least anomalies or variances that require further attention.
 When people exchange ideas on a topic, they refine each other’s knowledge, fill in the gaps, and challenge assumptions.
 The result is a more comprehensive understanding of a situation and a better course of action.”Collaborative BI provides three primary capabilities: